parismollo/CoSMMF/docs/rapport_final.md

 1. The function starts by setting the read position of the log file descriptor `(from_fd)` to the beginning of the file using `lseek(from_fd, 0, SEEK_SET)`.
 This ensures the changes are read from the start of the log.
 2. The function enters a loop where it reads up to 1023 bytes from the log file into the log_line buffer.
 It leaves space for a null terminator to safely convert the buffer into a string.
 3. After reading a chunk of data, the function null-terminates the buffer by setting `log_line[read_size] = '\0'`.
 It initializes a pointer ptr to the start of log_line and iterates through the buffer until it reaches the end of the read data.
 4. Inside the loop, the function searches for newline characters (\n) using `strchr(ptr, '\n')` to identify individual log entries.
 If no newline is found (end_ptr is NULL), the loop breaks because it has reached the end of the current read buffer.
-It then sets the found newline character to a null terminator `(*end_ptr = '\0')`, effectively isolating a single log entry as a string.
+It then sets the found newline character to a null terminator `(*end_ptr = '\0')`, isolating a single log entry as a string.
 5. Each isolated log entry is expected to contain an **offset**, a **length**, and **data** in the format `Offset: %ld, Length: %zu, Data: %[^\n]`.
 The function uses `sscanf` to extract these values into local variables offset, len, and data.
 If the parsing is successful (i.e., sscanf returns 3), it proceeds to apply this change.
 6. For each parsed log entry, the function sets the write position in the merged file descriptor (to_fd) to the specified offset using `lseek(to_fd, offset, SEEK_SET)`.
 It then writes the data to the merged file at the specified position using `write(to_fd, data, strlen(data))`.
 This overwrites or adds data at the specific position, updating the merged file based on the log entry.
 7. After processing a log entry, the function updates the ptr to point to the start of the next log entry (ptr = end_ptr + 1) and continues processing until all log entries in the current read buffer are processed.